n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.getresponse.md

 ### 3. IF node

 This node will check if a contact belongs to the `n8n` campaign or not.
-If a contact does not belong to the `n8n` campaign, it will return true otherwise false.
+If a contact doesn'tbelong to the `n8n` campaign, it will return true otherwise false.
 Create a campaign in GetResponse if you don't already have one.

 1. Click on ***Add Condition*** and select 'String'.
 2. Click on the gears icon next to the ***Value 1*** field and click on ***Add Expression***.